 Chinese hot and sour soup is packed with flavor and easy to make at home, who doesn’t like it?
 I for one, drink the hot and sour over chicken noodle soup even when I am having a cold.

-My five-months pregnant cousin has just became the biggest fan of the hot and sour soup in our family.
+My cousin who is now five-months pregnant has just became the biggest fan of the hot and sour soup in our family.
 Before pregnancy, she couldn’t even smell spicy food.
 Now, she craves spicy, slaty and sour foods all the time.
 Chinese hot and sour soup has became her new favorite food!

 I am excited to share how I like to cook the hot and sour soup with simple ingredients at home.
 It tastes as good as the take-out.